astronomer/astro-docs/cloud/stable/03_deploy/02_deploy-cli.md

 - Access your Celery Dashboard (if using CeleryExecutor)
 - Delete your Deployment

+For more information on deployment configuration, read [Configure an Airflow Deployment on Astronomer](/docs/cloud/stable/deploy/configure-deployment/).

 ## Step 3: Deploy Code from the CLI

-First, authenticate to Astronomer Cloud via CLI:
+### a.
+Authenticate via the Astronomer CLI

+To authenticate via the Astronomer CLI, run:

 ```
 $ astro auth login gcp0001.us-east4.astronomer.io
 ```

+### b.
+Confirm Your Workspace and Deployment

-From the Astronomer CLI, you have access to any Workspace that you have access to in the Astronomer UI.
+From the Astronomer CLI, you're free to push code to any Airflow Deployment you have access to as long as you have the appropriate deployment-level permissions to do so.

+Before you deploy to Astronomer, make sure that the Airflow Deployment you'd like to push code to is within the Workspace you're operating in.

-To see the list of all the Workspaces you have access to push code to, run:
+To see the list of Workspaces you have access to, run:

 ```
 $ astro workspace list